UniversalDependencies/docs/_koi/index.md

 #### Degree and Polarity

-* The comparative is formed with the suffix -жык 'more' and the superlative is formed by adding the prefix мед- or using a preposed adverb медся 'most'.
+* The comparative is formed with the suffix -жык 'more', and the superlative is formed by adding the prefix мед- or using a preposed adverb медся 'most'.
 Comparative suffixing can be applied to verbs and declined nouns, as well.
 * Polarity in Komi-Permyak is found in the negative verbs and particles.